Pavan-Mapari-18/apnacollege-demo/README.md

 # apnacollege-demo
-Hi This Is Pavan Mapari -
+Hi This Is Pavan Mapari - Software Engineer.